 PROPOSAL Relocation of World Trade Center Command

-DCAS PROJECT II N/A
+DCAS PROJECT ID N/A

-STATUS In progress
+STATUS Implemented

 AGENCY New York Police Department (NYPD)

 AREA SERVED Community district

 FACILITY TYPE Operational

 FACILITY DOMAIN Public safety, emergency services, and administration of justice

 PUBLIC FACING FACILITY No, this site would only be accessed by City staff and their supervised visitors.

 PROPOSED LOCATION 27 Cliff Street & 80 John Street Manhattan, CD 1

 SIZE Square footage: 25,000 Staff: 200 Clients to be served: 0 Parking spaces: 24

 SPACE USE TYPE Office: Other

 PROPOSED ACTION Relocation

 PUBLIC PURPOSE Describe program services and goals: NYPD's World Trade Center Command provides security for the World Trade Center campus Describe why current space(s) is (are) inadequate: NYPD's World Trade Center Command currently occupies space within the NYPD 1st Precinct station house at 1 Ericson Place but has outgrown the available space and proposes to relocate to a new facility.
 The new facility should be located in close proximity to the World Trade Center campus.
 Please briefly explain how this facility will serve the geographic area indicated in the previous question: This unit responds to calls for service citywide.

 DESIRED DATE OF OCCUPANCY n/a

 SITING CRITERIA Transit access

-LAST APPEARED FY 2021-2022
+LAST APPEARED FY 2024-2025

 FIRST PROPOSED FY 2019-2020

 PROPOSAL Relocation of Headquarters

-DCAS PROJECT II N/A
+DCAS PROJECT ID N/A

 STATUS Ongoing

 AGENCY Taxi and Limousine Commission (TLC) Commissioner's Office

 AREA SERVED Citywide

 FACILITY TYPE Office

 FACILITY DOMAIN Administration of government

 PUBLIC FACING FACILITY No, this site would only be accessed by City staff and their supervised visitors.

 PROPOSED LOCATION 26 Broadway Manhattan, CD 1

 SIZE Square footage: 33,000 Staff: 203 Clients to be served: 0 Parking spaces: n/a

 SPACE USE TYPE Office: Administrative headquarters

 PROPOSED ACTION Relocation

-Describe program services and goals: This Office provides executive office space for the Commissioner's Office, General Counsel, Policy & External Affairs, Data & Technology, Information Technology, Public Affairs, and Administration & Finance.
+PUBLIC PURPOSE Describe program services and goals: This Office provides executive office space for the Commissioner's Office, General Counsel, Policy & External Affairs, Data & Technology, Information Technology, Public Affairs, and Administration & Finance.
 Describe why current space is inadequate: The TLC will experience growth in its Policy & External Affairs, Data & Technology, and Information Technology units for the foreseeable future.
 TLC's technology needs have expanded as the taxi and for hire industries continue to evolve.
 The need for more robust technology solutions will be vital to complete the TLC's mission.
 If relevant, indicate any space under your agency's jurisdiction that will be relinquished if new space is allocated: The TLC will be relinquishing the existing spaces at 33 Beaver Street, Manhattan.
-Describe any alternatives considered, including reconfiguring existing space: The TLC has already reconfigured.
+Describe any alternatives considered, including reconfiguring existing space: The TLC has already reconfigured the existing space four times since 2014.
+There is no additional space to be reconfigured.

-DESIRED DATE O n/a
+DESIRED DATE OF OCCUPANCY n/a

 SITING CRITERIA Transit access

-LAST APPEARED FY 2021-2022
+LAST APPEARED FY 2024-2025

 FIRST PROPOSED FY 2021-2022